kuzudb/kuzu-blog/src/content/post/2024-03-28-in-praise-of-rdf.md

 I will also discuss some fascinating topics in AI that intersect with databases: logic, reasoning, and knowledge representation systems.
-I also put in a minor plug at the end for a new feature we added called [RDFGraphs](https://docs.kuzudb.com/rdf-graphs/), to import and query RDF data in Kùzu.
+I also put in a minor plug at the end for a new feature we added called [RDFGraphs](https://docs.kuzudb.com/rdf-graphs/), to import and query RDF data in Kuzu.

 ---